← Back to projects

 My Role

-I owned discovery, UX strategy, interaction design, and the decision-feedback-loop architecture, embedded with product and engineering as the only designer on the team.
-I designed the three-way classifier, the alert configuration layer, the notification batching system, and the denylist interaction pattern.
+I owned discovery, UX strategy, design, and the decision-feedback-loop architecture, embedded with product and engineering as the only designer on the team.
+I designed the three-way classifier, the alert configuration layer, the notification batching system, and the denylist (a list of numbers known to be operated by fraudsters) interaction pattern.

 Discovery